mikaelvesavuori/dorametrix/README.md

 ## Installation

 Clone, fork, or download the repo as you normally would.
-Run `npm install`.
+Run `npm install --force`.

 ## Commands